Wildlander-mod/Support/Docs/FAQ.md

 ## Why arent I healing?

 Requiem disables passive health regeneration, you will need to obtain a healing poltice or a potion to regenerate health.

 ---
+## My character is glowing ugly orange patches at night.

+This is how the ENB expresses the dirt shader - Take a bath!

+---